uyennguyen37/MetaWeather/README.md

 ## Description
 - This MetaWeather is a weather application developed using MetaWeather API (https://www.metaweather.com/api/).
 - It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-- Also, to enable cross-origin requests to anywhere, I use this API https://cors-anywhere.herokuapp.com/.
+- Using this API [https://cors-anywhere.herokuapp.com/] to bypass CORS issue.

 ### Technologies
 - `react` (a JavaScript library for building user interfaces.)